FAMILY STORY

 I'm so glad that there is research being undertaken about this syndrome.

-Alice Shacklock, daughter of Lucy, her four-year-old daughter living with 7q11.23 duplication syndrome
+Alice Shacklock, mother of Lucy, her four-year-old daughter living with 7q11.23 duplication syndrome

 What is your family like?